-- Assess historical and current theoretical approaches to understanding humanenvironment interactions. - Examine key concepts and current challenges for human-environment interactions and change processes. - Explore how western and nonwestern cultures vary in their understandings of the natural world and the implications for local and global environmental transformations. - Consider consumer behavior and globalization, and how consumer behavior can exacerbate or mitigate environmental degradation. - Evaluate approaches and opportunities for moving toward a sustainable global social-ecological system.
+- Assess historical and current theoretical approaches to understanding human-environment interactions. - Examine key concepts and current challenges for human-environment interactions and change processes. - Explore how western and nonwestern cultures vary in their understandings of the natural world and the implications for local and global environmental transformations.

+- Consider consumer behavior and globalization and how consumer behavior can exacerbate or mitigate environmental degradation. - Evaluate approaches and opportunities for moving toward a sustainable global social-ecological system.

 Textbook: Haenn, Nora, & Richard R. Wilk, and Allison Harnish (eds).
 2016.
 The environment in anthropology: A reader in ecology, culture, and sustainable living.
 Second edition.
-New York: New York University

-Press. https://ebookcentral.proquest.com/lib/ufl/detail.action?docID=4045244 (Links to an external site.)
+New York: New York University Press. https://ebookcentral.proquest.com/lib/ufl/detail.action?docID=4045244 (Links to an external site.)
+(Links to an external site.)